safernandez666/Okteto/README.md

 ```bash
 cat okteto-kube.config | base64
 ```
 Complete the Secret's Tab on GitHub with Dockerhub Username & Passowrd and Kube Config.
+You must download the configuration file.

 ## Secret's